 - Consider whether treatment escalation or DNAR needs completing

-Figure 2 is a fictitious example of documentation complete with small spelling mistakes and small writing to make it look realistic.
-There are several points I would like to draw you into:
+Figure 2 is a fictitious example of documentation.
+There are several points I would like to draw you to:

 - Writing the date of major events (such as surgery) makes life much easier in an emergency